Decomposing the automorphism group of the surreal numbers: Preserving exponentiation and the -map

 This project was initiated within the Ontario/Baden-Württemberg Faculty Mobility Program in August 2023 and resumed at the Banff International Research Station in February 2024.
-We gratefully acknowledge the involved institution for partial funding and their hospitality.
-We also thank Salma Kuhlmann for suggesting this project, Patrick Speissegger for his support, and Vincent Bagayoko for helpful discussions.
-The first author was supported in part by the National Science Foundation under Award No.\ DMS-2103240.
-Part of this research were conducted while the first author was hosted by the Max Planck Institute for Mathematics, and he thanks the MPIM for its support and hospitality.
+We gratefully acknowledge the involved institutions for partial funding and their hospitality.
+The first author is a postdoctoral researcher of the Fonds de la Recherche Scientifique -- FNRS, and was supported in part by the National Science Foundation under Award No.\ DMS-2103240.
+Parts of this research were conducted while the first author was hosted by the Max Planck Institute for Mathematics, and he thanks the MPIM for its support and hospitality.
 The second author was partially supported by the Vector Stiftung.

+We also thank Salma Kuhlmann for suggesting this project, Patrick Speissegger for his support, Vincent Bagayoko for helpful discussions, Micka{\"e}l Matusinski for pointing out \Cref{ques:dense} and the anonymous referee for helpful remarks and comments.